KarthikeyanBommannan/Telecommunication_Churning_MLOps/Telecommunication_Churning_MLOps/docs/index.rst

 ..
-Telecommunication_Churning documentation master file, created by sphinx-quickstart.
+Telcommunication_Churn_MLOps documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Telecommunication_Churning documentation!
+Telcommunication_Churn_MLOps documentation!
 ==============================================

 Contents: